RfidResearchGroup/proxmark3/doc/magic_cards_notes.md

 hf 14a config h
 ```

-## MIFARE Ultralight EV1 Gen2
+## MIFARE Ultralight EV1 DirectWrite

-Same commands as for MFUL Gen2
+Same commands as for MFUL DirectWrite

 ## MIFARE Ultralight C Gen1A

 Same commands as for MFUL Gen1A

-## MIFARE Ultralight C Gen2
+## MIFARE Ultralight C DirectWrite

-Same commands as for MFUL Gen2
+Same commands as for MFUL DirectWrite

 # NTAG

-## NTAG213 Gen2
+## NTAG213 DirectWrite

-Same commands as for MFUL Gen2
+Same commands as for MFUL DirectWrite

 ## NTAG21x